 Who is this course for?

-After completing the course, the participants will have an understanding of the what and why of security testing and they will have experience of the testing itself.
-They will be able to perform security testing independently.
+After completing the course, you will have a good understanding of the what and why of security testing and have gained experience of the testing itself.
+You will be able to independently perform security testing.

-After the course, they will be able to:
+- After the course, you will be able to:

 - Perform substantive technical security tests on a wide range of components.

 In order to perform security tests in practice, you first need to have a framework within which to place the security testing.
 When teaching the theoretical framework, we discuss:

 - Context and sketching out the landscape.
 What do the typical security threats to an organisation consist of?